Aylamccarthy/All-About-Pokemon/testing.md

 Actual:

 Website behaved as expected with the exception of switching to the viewport size to 320px.
 Some elements overlapped.
-I was able to fix this on time.
+I believe it is still an issue.
+Unfortunately I could not fix it on time.
+But I will do my very best to have this fixed on future release.

 **Form Testing**